deseretdigital/4gitphull/README.md

     ->setBranchDiffsFileLocation('/diff.html')

 Pivotal Tracker - If an API token is provided, this will attempt to parse out [#123] as story id 123 and add info from the tracker to the diff page.
+(BETA)

     ->setPivotalTracker('your_tracker_api_token')